AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Manx new speakers differ in ideas about “good” language use
+Manx new speakers disagree on “good” language use

 A diverse group of adults seated at wooden desks in a courtroom-like classroom setting, engaged in discussion and collaboration with learning materials visible on the desks.